The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Multiple Knapsacks

+We distinguish between $b_{jt}$ the actual amount filled by our policy, which we only update once we accept an item, and $d_{jt}$ the phantom amount filled by the \citet{mehta2013online} routing policy, which we update once we route an item (but not necessarily resulting in acceptance).

-\begin{definition} We define our proposed algorithm, which essentially combines the two algorithms from Definitions~\ref{defn:3/7alg} and \ref{defn:AdWordsGreedy}. \begin{enumerate} \item For each item $t$, find $\tilde{j} \in \argmax_{j \in [N]} s_{tj}$, and route item $t$ to knapsack $\tilde{j}$. \item Adopt a single-knapsack policy from Definition~\ref{defn:3/7alg}, to decide if we accept item $t$ or not. \item Actually accept item $t$ by matching it to knapsack $\tilde{j}$, if both we accept item $t$, and it fits. \end{enumerate} \end{definition} We do not prescribe the correlations between the thresholds for each knapsack.
-They can be arbitrarily correlated, and they can also be independent.
-In other words, we use the algorithm from Definition~\ref{defn:AdWordsGreedy} to route items to knapsacks, and then use our algorithms to decide if we actually accept it.
+We use the algorithm from Definition~\ref{defn:AdWordsGreedy} to route items to knapsacks, and then use the single-knapsack algorithm to decide if we actually accept it.
+We do not prescribe the correlations between the thresholds for each knapsack.
+They can be independent, and they can also be arbitrarily correlated.

-For any instance $S$, let $\ALG(S)$ denote the total amount filled by the combined algorithm from Definition~\ref{defn:dependentSize}, which is \textbf{not} allowed to truncate.
-Let $\OPT(S)$ denote the total amount filled by a clairvoyant decision maker, which is also \textbf{not} allowed to truncate.
+For any instance $S$, let $\ALG(S)$ denote the total amount filled by the combined algorithm from Definition~\ref{defn:dependentSize}, which is not allowed to truncate.
+Let $\OPT(S)$ denote the total amount filled by a clairvoyant decision maker, which is also not allowed to truncate.
+Using these notations, we present Theorem~\ref{thm:dependentSize}, whose proof is deferred to Section~\ref{sec:app:dependentSize} in the Online Appendix.